si-harps/tech-test-qmetric/README.md

 ### More info

-To assist with styling I mad euse of the excellent material UI library alongside a very basic application stylesheet.
-Please note, this is not how I would approach the styling a production application
+To assist with styling I made use of the excellent material UI library alongside a very basic application stylesheet.
+Please note, this is not how I would approach styling a production application.